Ghosty-Tongue/roblox-audio-capture/README.md

 ## Important Notes

 - The `.ogg` files may not retain their original asset names because Roblox encrypts the original file names.
 This encryption makes it difficult to determine the original uploaded file name.
-- While the audio files may work, some audio players might have difficulty playing them.
+- While the audio files may work, some audio players might have difficulty playing them. **RECOMMED: VLC**

 ## License